 - 4.1 In June 2013 the city council adopted the Community Infrastructure Levy (CIL).
 CIL is a planning charge, introduced by the Planning Act 2008, as a tool for local authorities in England and Wales to help deliver infrastructure to support the development in their area.
 It came into force through the Community Infrastructure Levy Regulations 2010. - 4.2 Despite the introduction of CIL planning obligations are still relevant in certain circumstances and are required in order to secure acceptable development.
-Policy DM33 (see Appendix 2) of the local plan outlines when such obligations will be required.
-The remaining obligations include (positioning in the list below is not an indication of priority): - the delivery of affordable housing; - the delivery of on-site open space and play space required directly to serve the development, and; - pedestrian and highway safety improvements necessary to secure satisfactory access to the development via a range of modes of transport. - 4.3 In the event that a developer can demonstrate that a development is not viable with the full range of planning obligations being met, the council will undertake an assessment of the priority of those obligations required from the development.
+Policy DM33 (see Appendix 2) of the local plan outlines when such obligations will be required (see also the city council's published Regulation 123 list).
+The remaining obligations include (positioning in the list below is not an indication of priority): - the delivery of affordable housing; - the delivery of on-site open space and play space required directly to serve the development; - pedestrian and highway safety improvements necessary to secure satisfactory access to the development via a range of modes of transport, and; - the transfer of land, for example for a new school. - 4.3 In the event that a developer can demonstrate that a development is not viable with the full range of planning obligations being met, the council will undertake an assessment of the priority of those obligations required from the development.
 Prioritisation of planning obligations will be made on a case by case basis, taking into consideration site specific circumstances and other material considerations. - 4.4 The NPPF and CIL regulations set out the tests against which planning obligations should be considered.
 They should be: - necessary to make the development acceptable in planning terms; - directly related to the development, and; - fairly and reasonably related in scale and kind to the development. - 4.5 Where affordable housing provision on site is considered to be a priority, JCS policy 4 and the principles of this SPD should apply, and dwelling numbers and tenures negotiated as appropriate. - 4.6 Where affordable housing provision on-site is considered to be of a lesser priority to other site specific planning obligations, or where development remains unviable even when all planning obligations are removed, then the following sections of this SPD will apply.